PROJECT: Risk and vulnerability mapping for the Zambezi River Basin

 Many of the largest existing and planned hydropower plants in Southern Africa as well as larger planned irrigation schemes are in this Basin.
 (For more information about the future of hydro-power in the Zambezi River Basin, you can read a blog by Randall Spalding-Fecher on a CDKN-supported project assessing the impact of climate change and upstream irrigation on hydropower development.).
 Scientifically robust, integrated and context-relevant information and tools are required that will allow policy-makers and planners to make informed choices on how they might respond to the impacts of climate change.

-This project focuses on Zambia, Zimbabwe and Mozambique with some attention on Namibia (Caprivi) and southern Malawi (Shire sub-basin).
-It aims to inform climate resilient development decisions.
-The high resolution spatial analysis can highlight, for example, where investments should be targeted for maximum benefit, as climate compatible development needs can differ between neighbouring communities and sub-basins.
-The objective is for the results to inform national development planning and climate change strategies and action plans as well as trans-boundary collaborative action around shared Basin resources.
-The project aims to strengthen capacity for managing the Zambezi Basin through connecting stakeholders, helping to stimulate partnerships beyond the project and supporting policy-makers to make climate-resilient development decisions through high-quality evidence-based research.
+This project focused on Zambia, Zimbabwe and Mozambique with some attention on Namibia (Caprivi) and southern Malawi (Shire sub-basin).
+It aimed to inform climate resilient development decisions.
+The high resolution spatial analysis sought to highlight, among other things, where investments should be targeted for maximum benefit, as climate compatible development needs can differ between neighbouring communities and sub-basins.
+The objective was for the results to inform national development planning and climate change strategies and action plans as well as trans-boundary collaborative action around shared Basin resources.
+The project aimed to strengthen capacity for managing the Zambezi Basin through connecting stakeholders, helping to stimulate partnerships beyond the project and supporting policy-makers to make climate-resilient development decisions through high-quality evidence-based research.

 CDKN funding: £121,000

 The image is courtesy of Kieran Wynn and can be viewed here.